IAMRonHIT/project/Gemini/modes/default-mode/npi-integration.md

 # NPI Registry Integration

-This document details the integration of the National Provider Identifier (NPI) Registry into the Ron AI platform through Gemini's function calling capabilities.
+This document details the integration of the National Provider Identifier (NPI) Registry into the IntelAgents through Gemini's function calling capabilities.

 ## Features